Why You Need a Local SEO Report Template

 This next section goes into more detail about the Google Business Profile reviews–and helps you track whether the reviews have received a reply or not.

 If your clients are in charge of responding to reviews, this will help them locate and manage their reviews from one platform.

 As with any SEO campaign, local SEO relies heavily on organic search.
-This section summarizes your clients’ Google Analytics data on one page.
+Local buisiness clients need a dedicated approach to help them appear in a search engine like Google.
+So, this section should be a brief summary of your clients’ Google Analytics data on one page.

-It includes the following important local SEO metrics:
+It includes the following important local SEO metrics in one place:

-This page can be modified to include your clients’ most important key metrics, just like any part of this local SEO report.
+This page can be modified to include your clients’ most important key metrics, just like any part of this SEO report for local business clients.
 Simply drag and drop the widgets and choose how to present the data yourself.

 This section digs deeper into your clients’ conversions from organic traffic.
 Set up goals to show your clients how you’re reaching your targets–whatever they may be.

 The number of goal completions and their conversion rate